The Vermont Statutes Online

 Subchapter 005 : Municipal Development Plan(Cite as: 24 V.S.A. § 4385)

 (c) A plan of a municipality or an amendment thereof shall be adopted by a majority of the members of its legislative body at a meeting which is held after the final public hearing.
 If, however, at a regular or special meeting of the voters duly warned and held as provided in 17 V.S.A. chapter 55, a municipality elects to adopt or amend municipal plans by Australian ballot, that procedure shall then apply unless rescinded by the voters at a regular or special meeting similarly warned and held.
-If the proposed plan or amendment is not adopted so as to take effect within one year of the date of the final hearing of the planning commission, it shall be considered rejected by the municipality.
-Plans and amendments shall be effective upon adoption, and shall be provided to the regional planning commission and to the commissioner of housing and community affairs within 30 days of adoption.
+If the proposed plan or amendment is not adopted so as to take effect within one year after the date of the final hearing of the planning commission, it shall be considered rejected by the municipality.
+Plans and amendments shall be effective upon adoption.
+Copies of newly adopted plans and amendments shall be provided to the regional planning commission and to the Commissioner of Housing and Community Development within 30 days after adoption, which may be done electronically, provided the sender has proof of receipt.
 If a municipality wishes its plan or plan amendment to be eligible for approval under the provisions of section 4350 of this title, it shall request approval.
 The request for approval may be before or after adoption of the plan by the municipality, at the option of the municipality.